deepgram/web-next/content/blog/posts/build-npm-packages/index.md

 npm publish --access=public
 ```

 You have now published your first ever npm package - congratulations!
-If you go to <https://www.npmjs.com/package/@username/first-package> you should see it.
+If you go to <a href="https://www.npmjs.com/package/@username/first-package">https://www.npmjs.com/package/@username/first-package</a> you should see it.
 Reminder: if ever you are publishing again, you must increase the version in `package.json`,or you will get an error.

 ## Testing Your npm Package